npnike10/predicting-social-cost/README.md

-# predicting-social-cost
+# State-Dependent Price of Anarchy
-Contains code to train MARL agents using MARLlib, perform Monte Carlo policy evaluation, compute social cost and generate agent strategy metrics and visualizations
+Contains code to train MARL agents using MARLlib, perform Monte Carlo policy evaluation, compute state-dependent price of anarchy and generate visualizations for heuristic metrics in wildfire env to understand agent behaviour